MaPPmath/mappmath.github.io/pages/campuses/south-alabama.md

 Our 2017-18 **[MaPP Challenge][challenge]** puzzlehunt
 will be held at South on **2018 January 27**.
 The game is currently scheduled to run between 10am and 4pm that Saturday.
-More updates (including registration) to come;

 #### Registration